subsquid/docs/docs/tutorials/create-a-simple-squid.md

 * extract Event information, differently for each Event (using the `item.name` to distinguish between them)
 * store Event information in a database Model and map it to the `accountId`
 * store the `accountId` in the set of Id we are collecting

-:::info
-Pay attention to the fact that we did not use a `Map<string, >` object, because for a single `accountId` there could be multiple entries.
-What we care about storing, in this case, is the relationship between the event data, stored in a model, and the accountId which is related to it.
-This is so that, when the `Account` model for an `accountId` is created, we can add that information to the Event model.

 ```typescript
 function getEvents(ctx: Ctx): EventInfo {